anuragsolanki/FlipViewUtils/README.markdown

 iOS provides a lot of in-built transition styles from one view to another view such as instant change (using addSubView), default navigation controller transition from right to left, modal view transitions from top/bottom or flip transitions.
 Although the one feature which I need in my earlier project was flip transition where we can specify only a single component which starts the flip animation and transitions to the next ViewController seamlessly.

-[Click here][video link] to know what this utility is meant for.
+Watch a short [video clip][video link] to know what this utility is meant for.
 FlipViewUtils is a static library which provides you a default method for enabling you this flip transition.

 * * *
 ARC Compatibility & Supported SDK Versions